-My best friend occasionally writes “Great Game” reviews, so I thought, “Hey, why don’t I try my hand at writing video game-related content?”
+My best friend occasionally writes “Great Game” reviews, so I thought, “Hey, why don’t I try my hand at writing some video game-related content?”
 So, here we are.
-But, instead of a reviewing, I’m writing a reflection on the two video games that have had the most profound impact on my life.
+But, instead of a reviewing, I’m writing reflections on the two video games which have had the most profound impact on my life.

 Mario & Luigi: Superstar Saga

 This was the first game that I ever played on my first ever personally owned, handheld gaming system: my Game Boy Advance SP.
 (Prior to owning my Flame SP, my twin brother and I shared a Platinum Game Boy Advance.)

 I remember receiving it on X-mas Day ’04.
 I was obsessed with the commercial and was ready to add a non-platforming Mario Bros. game to my collection.
 I’d never played Mario RPG: Legend of the Seven Stars, the original Paper Mario or anything like that, so this game blew my mind.
 Can you imagine this game being your first on a relatively brand new system?
 I mean, I had already gotten the system nearly a full-year late and this was the amazing game that I got to play it on!
 It was the greatest experience I ever had with a new gen console and a popular title released within the same year.